computational-cell-analytics/dl-for-micro/BAND.md

 # Using BAND for the course

-Here is a step guide for running the course exercises on BAND.
+Here is a step-by-step guide for running the exercises on BAND.
 - Go to [https://band.embl.de](https://band.embl.de)
-    - Agree to the terms of services and privacy note and log in.
+    - Agree to the terms of services and privacy note and click on `LOGIN`.
     - You can then log in with your google account.
-If you are logging in the first time this may take a while.
+If you log in for in the first time this may take a while.
 - After you have logged in, start an online desktop:
     - Choose the number of CPUs (recommended: 4), memory (recommended: 24GB) and number of GPUs (1) and click launch.
-See 1. in the overview below.
+See 1. in the overview figure below.
         - You can also set a time limit (default: 2 days).
 After this time your desktop will be shut down (you can then start a new one).
     - After a few seconds an item should appear in `Running desktops`.
 Click `GO TO DESKTOP` to connect to it.
     - If you already have a desktop running you don't need to start a new one, just connect to the existing one.